The Charm Square Satchel Tote is a great way to use a pack of charm squares, or to thin your scrap stash! Read on for the tutorial.

 As soon as I got them home, I broken apart the bundle and started playing with the squares, arranging them one next to the other to see which combinations I liked best.
 And as I played with the squares, they started forming themselves into a tote bag in my mind.

-And so here is my Charm Square Satchel Bag!
+And so here is my Charm Square Satchel Tote!

 The front and back are made with a patchwork of charm squares (or 5” squares cut from your scrap stash), and finished out with a home décor weight canvas.
 I added a flap and a swivel hook/D-ring closure to give it more of a satchel feel.
 I kept the flap short, though, because I wanted all that pretty patchwork to show.

 There’s something about a satchel bag that makes me feel like I’m about to get some business done, know what I mean?
-Okay, I might be the only one.
+(Especially when I pull out a Snappy Composition Book for my note taking…) Okay, I might be the only one.
 But I think the satchel flap and closure is a fun twist on a basic tote.

-If you’re wanting to make your own satchel tote, I’ve got a tutorial below showing how.
+If you’re wanting to make your own charm square satchel tote, I’ve got a tutorial below showing how.

 Fabric & Supplies